nubomedia-vtt/doc-kurento-room-client-android/source/DevelopersGuide.rst

 This documents provides a tutorial on how to utilize the kurento-room-client-android library for your project.
 The tutorial is made for Android Studio, but the same procedure applies to other IDEs as well.

+This documentation is made for library version 1.1.0+ and may not be fully applicable to older versions.

 Setting up a new project
 ========================